Actual and potential infinity

-In the philosophy of mathematics, the abstraction of actual infinity involves the acceptance (if the axiom of infinity is included) of infinite entities as given, actual and completed objects.
-These might include the set of natural numbers, extended real numbers, transfinite numbers, or even an infinite sequence of rational numbers.
-Actual infinity is to be contrasted with potential infinity, in which a non-terminating process (such as "add 1 to the previous number") produces a sequence with no last element, and where each individual result is finite and is achieved in a finite number of steps.
-As a result, potential infinity is often formalized using the concept of limit.
+In the philosophy of mathematics, the abstraction of actual infinity, also called completed infinity, involves infinite entities as given, actual and completed objects.
+Actual infinity is to be contrasted with potential infinity, in which an endless process (such as "add 1 to the previous number") produces a sequence with no last element, and where each individual result is finite and is achieved in a finite number of steps.
+This type of process occurs in mathematics, for instance, in standard formalizations of the notions of mathematical induction, infinite series, infinite products, and limits.

+The concept of actual infinity was introduced into mathematics near the end of the 19th century by Georg Cantor with his theory of infinite sets, and was later formalized into Zermelo–Fraenkel set theory.
+This theory, which is presently commonly accepted as a foundation of mathematics, contains the axiom of infinity, which means that the natural numbers form a set (necessarily infinite).
+A great discovery of Cantor is that, if one accepts infinite sets, then there are different sizes (cardinalities) of infinite sets, and, in particular, the cardinal of the continuum of the real numbers is strictly larger than the cardinal of the natural numbers.

 Anaximander

 The ancient Greek term for the potential or improper infinite was apeiron (unlimited or indefinite), in contrast to the actual or proper infinite aphorismenon.
 Apeiron stands opposed to that which has a peras (limit).
 These notions are today denoted by potentially infinite and actually infinite, respectively.

 Anaximander (610–546 BC) held that the apeiron was the principle or main element composing all things.
 Clearly, the 'apeiron' was some sort of basic substance.
 Plato's notion of the apeiron is more abstract, having to do with indefinite variability.
 The main dialogues where Plato discusses the 'apeiron' are the late dialogues Parmenides and the Philebus.